When Can You Use the First Person in Academic Writing?

 Become a Proofreader or Editor

 Our Becoming A Proofreader and Becoming An Editor courses are perfect for anyone aspiring to work as a freelance proofreader or editor.
 Both these courses contain modules on proofreading and editing academic writing.
-If you’d like to see if freelance proofreading and editing are for you, why not sign up for our free trials?
+If you’d like to see if freelance proofreading and editing are for you, why not sign up for two free lessons from each course?

 Leave a Comment